sparkfun/SparkFun_RTK_mosaic-X5/docs/hardware_overview.md

 	1. Hold the ++"BOOT"++ button down.
 	2. Reset the MCU.
-		* While unpowered, connect the board to a computer with through the USB-C connection.
+		* While unpowered, connect the board to a computer through the USB-C connection.
 		* While powered, press the ++"RESET"++ button.
 	3. Release the ++"BOOT"++ button.
 	4. After programming is completed, reboot the MCU.